rudra-8000/ForearmPad/README.md

 ---

-## TimoS Integration
+## TimOS Integration

-ForearmPad is being developed as a peripheral input device for **TimoS**, an open-source accessible input layer for VR built by [the Dapper Foxtrot](https://github.com/theDapperFoxtrot).
+ForearmPad is being developed as a peripheral input device for **TimOS**, an open-source accessible input layer for VR built by [the Dapper Foxtrot](https://github.com/theDapperFoxtrot).

-TimoS translates diverse inputs — head tracking, eye gaze, voice commands, controller collision, and assistive peripherals — into standard mouse, keyboard, and gamepad events.
+TimOS translates diverse inputs — head tracking, eye gaze, voice commands, controller collision, and assistive peripherals — into standard mouse, keyboard, and gamepad events.
 It runs as a SteamVR overlay, requiring no OS-level configuration, and is designed for people who cannot use conventional hand control to operate VR and desktop applications.

-ForearmPad slots into the TimoS **input redundancy model**: users only need one working input method, and ForearmPad provides a hands-free, dexterity-free option for left/right click and scroll — the most critical mouse actions for navigating any interface.
+ForearmPad slots into the TimOS **input redundancy model**: users only need one working input method, and ForearmPad provides a hands-free, dexterity-free option for left/right click and scroll — the most critical mouse actions for navigating any interface.

-> TimoS is currently in active development and not yet publicly available.
+> TimOS is currently in active development and not yet publicly available.

 ---